nestybox/sysbox-ee/docs/usage.md

 "inner" containers.

-* The outer container is a system container, created at the host level; it's launched with Docker + Sysboxd.
+* The outer container is a system container, created at the host level; it's launched with Docker + Sysbox.

 * The inner container is an application container, created within the outer container.
 It's launched by the Docker instance running